learning-zone/angular-basics/README.md

 * Attribute directives
 * Custom Directive

 **Structural Directives**: Structural Directives are directives which change the structure of the DOM by adding or removing elements.
-There are three built in structural directives, NgIf, NgFor and NgSwitch.
+There are three built in structural directives, `NgIf`, `NgFor` and `NgSwitch`.

 Example: Structural Directives
 ```html